W[1]-hardness of some domination-like problems parameterized by tree-width: Introduction

-Many difficult (\ie\ \NP-hard) well-known problems become efficiently tractable when restricted to graphs of bounded tree-width.
-This decomposition into a tree-like structure of the input graph allows to write algorithms which efficiently solve the considered \NP-hard problems.
-A natural question is whether this tree-like structure can be used to solve every \SRDS\ problems in \FPT\ time parameterized by the tree-width of the input graph.
+Many well-known \NP-hard problems become efficiently tractable when restricted to graphs of bounded tree-width, and from the parameterized complexity point of view lots of them have turned out to be \FPT\ when parameterized by the tree-width of the input graph.
+The decomposition into a tree-like structure of the input graph allows one to write algorithms which efficiently solve the considered hard problems.
+A natural question is whether this tree-like structure can be used to solve every \SRDS\ problems in \FPT\ time parameterized by tree-width.